Jwink3101/syncrclone/docs/misc.md

     json.dump(files,file,ensure_ascii=False)
 ```

+## Optimized Actions

+There are essentially three (or two or four depending on how you count) actions besides transfers that we have to consider.

+1. Move
+2. Backup (before getting overwritten)
+3. Delete (with or without backup)

+Since we wrap rclone and have to make a call for each one, it can get slow.
+This is as opposed to using the built in methods that know all of the files.
+So there are some optimizations that can speed it up.

+First, all operations always move to a non-existing object.
+It wouldn't register as a move or it is a backup directory.
+So always use `--no-check-dest`.

+Then, to speed it up, use the following logic **in order**:

+- Deletes with backup: This will depend on the remote.
+    - Remote supports server-side move:
+        - At the first level, combine all of the deletes.
+They have to be at the first level so that you do not overlap (e.g. you can do `move --files-from <files> remote:subdir/ remote:.syncrclone/backups/<dated>/subdir` but you cannot do `move --files-from <files> remote: remote:.syncrclone/backups/<dated>/` since they overlap)
+        - All files at the root get translated into a move to the backup dir
+        - Use `move --files-from <files> remote:<subdir> remote:.syncrclone/backups/<dated>/<subdir>`
+    - Remote does not support server-side move: Since rclone will do that as a copy+delete, we do the same.
+Add all files to backup and then delete.
+Note the order of backup and delete
+- Moves: Has to be done one at a time.
+No getting around it
+- Backups: Since rclone *will* allow `copy --files-from` on overlapping remotes, use that for all backups into a single call
+- Delete without backup: Use `delete --files-from`

+### Overlapping Remotes

+Rclone is very conservative about overlaps.
+See [this forum post](https://forum.rclone.org/t/moving-the-contents-of-a-folder-to-the-root-directory/914/7) and [this tracking issue (1082)](https://github.com/rclone/rclone/issues/1082).
+For an explanation on why copy works, see [#1319](https://github.com/rclone/rclone/issues/1319):

+> For a remote which doesn't [move whole directoreis] it has to move each individual file which might fail and need a retry which is where the trouble starts...

 ## Locks

 syncrclone includes a locking system where a lock file is created and syncrclone won't run unless it has been removed.
 Note that this isn't a perfect system.
 Known issues are: